ubco-W2022T2-data301/project-group-group27/final_report_group27.md

 - According to the correlation and plot analysis, there is a weak correlation between payment behavior and credit limit.
 The correlation value is approximately 0.22-0.25 for individual months and around 0.25 on average.
 Based on the plot, it appears that the unpaid amount does not have an impact on the available credit.

+#### The full analysis notebook including the code and the data can be found [here]( https://github.com/ubco-W2022T2-data301/project-group-group27/blob/main/analysis/analysis_Betty.ipynb).